 - Sales took off after my jewelry was featured in a national magazine.

-- It seems like sudden success to everyone but me — I remember all the writing I did for years before my blog took off.
+- It seems like sudden success to everyone but I wrote for years before my blog took off.

 - This week has been hell because my boss and the receptionist took the week off and I was left to do everything.

 - I decided to take the day off and run some errands.

 - Could I take next Friday off?
 I need to see the dentist.

 take off after someone: to chase or follow someone who just left a place.

 - I took off after the woman who was in front of me at the grocery store because she forgot to take her credit card with her.